*According to the latest update on the CBSE Syllabus 2023-24, this chapter has been removed.

 3. Describe the role played by protein pumps during active transport in plants.

 Protein pumps use energy to carry substances across the cell membrane.
-These protein pumps take the substance from a region of lower concentration to the region of higher concentration.
+These protein pumps take the substance from a region of lower concentration to a region of higher concentration.
 They take part in transportation with the help of energy against the concentration gradient, wherein the energy is supplied by ATP.
-The protein pumps, upon getting activated with energy picks up solute particles from the outside to transfer it to the inside of the cytoplasm.
-When all the protein pumps are getting used, transport rate reaches its maximum.
+The protein pumps, upon getting activated with energy, pick up solute particles from the outside to transfer them to the inside of the cytoplasm.
+When all the protein pumps are getting used, the transport rate reaches its maximum.